 I keep crossing my fingers every day, because every once in a while I’ll come

-across a news item that another orchestra has cancelled its season or that
+across a news item that another orchestra has canceled its season or that

 while we read that an orchestra has been resuscitated, and we know that that

 resuscitation means that in order for it to remain alive, it will have to

 hall.
-So naturally, the inclusion of new music is going
+So naturally, the inclusion of new music is going to be very rare.

 BD: It seems

 like an ipso facto disenfranchisement.

 the way it is seen from this vantage point.
 I think many things have

 to change in order for symphonic music and concert music generally to survive

 BD: I would